 We need to use both key phrases in the body of the article.
 How often and in what ratio is up to the writer, the article needs to make sense after all.
 It needs to fulfill the needs of the person who consumes it.

 A good rule of thumb is 2% of the words in the article should be the key phrase, and 1% should be the trending key phrase.
 Is this a hard and fast rule?
 Nope.
 Whatever you do, do it naturally.

-One last note on quality - if the article has been written well-enough, it will be shared.
-This is icing on the cake.
+One last note on quality - if the article has been written well enough, it will be shared.
+This is the icing on the cake.
 You cannot “make” something go viral.
 But a compelling article that will provide social credit for the sharer will be viral far faster than something that isn’t going to provide social credit.

 What is social credit?
 People want to be liked, be cool, be hip… whatever.
 If sharing your article or other content will make them seem cool or hip or helpful to their peers, they’ll have a greater incentive to share it.